Title IX Sexual Misconduct Policy

 Role of the Decision-Maker

-The Decision-Maker is charged with evaluating the relevant evidence, hearing and controlling the scope of live witness testimony (including cross-examination), and reaching findings of fact and credibility determinations regarding the evidence and witness testimony.
+The Decision-Makers are charged with evaluating the relevant evidence, hearing and controlling the scope of live witness testimony, and reaching findings of fact and credibility determinations regarding the evidence and witness testimony.
 Credibility determinations may not be based on a person's status as a Complainant, Respondent, or witness.

-Based upon its evaluation, the Decision-Maker will make conclusions regarding whether the Respondent is responsible for the sexual harassment allegations, whether the conduct violates the University's Code of Conduct, and whether any disciplinary sanctions should be imposed on the Respondent and/or remedial measures should be implemented in favor of the Complainant.
-Such "Responsibility Determination" shall be issued in writing to the parties simultaneously within seven (7) business days of the Live Hearing, and shall explain the procedures and permissible grounds for either party to appeal the determination.
+Based upon their evaluation, the Decision-Makers will make conclusions regarding whether the Respondent is responsible for the sex-based harassment or discrimination allegations, whether the conduct violates the University's Code of Conduct, and whether any disciplinary sanctions should be imposed on the Respondent and/or remedial measures should be implemented in favor of the Complainant.
+Such "Responsibility Determination" shall be issued in writing to the parties simultaneously within seven (7) business days of the Live Hearing and shall explain the procedures and any permissible grounds for either party to appeal the determination.
+No appeal is available in cases where neither the Complainant nor the Respondent are students.

 Relevancy Standards

 Only relevant evidence and testimony may be presented at the Live Hearing.
-This means that the parties' advisors may only examine/cross-examine witnesses with relevant questions.
-The Decision-Maker has the discretion to exclude irrelevant questions.
-Such relevancy determinations shall be made by the Decision-Maker and explained to the parties and their advisors.
+This means that the parties' advisors may only examine witnesses with relevant questions.
+The Decision-Makers have the discretion to exclude irrelevant questions.
+Such relevancy determinations shall be made by the Decision-Makers and explained to the parties and their advisors.

 Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior is considered not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.